Texas Heartbeat Act: Section 3

 Section 3 of the Act requires a physician to test for a "fetal heartbeat" (or "cardiac activity") before performing an abortion and prohibits abortion if a "fetal heartbeat" is detected.
 The only exception is for when "a physician believes a medical emergency exists that prevents compliance."
 The term "medical emergency" is not defined in the statute.
+Texas's separate, broader trigger law contains a similarly worded exception, and confusion over what counts as a qualifying medical emergency across both statutes became a major source of litigation after Dobbs (see below).

 Section 3 includes a provision that specifically bans public enforcement of the law by state or local officials, and insists that the sole means of enforcement shall take place through civil-enforcement lawsuits brought by private individuals.

 Section 3 also authorizes any private individual to sue anyone who performs or induces, or "aids and abets," a post-heartbeat abortion.
 Although the statute shields abortion patients from being named as defendants, anyone else who "aids or abets" an unlawful abortion can be sued in addition to the physician performing the procedure.
 That includes staff members at clinics, counselors, lawyers, financiers, and those who provide transportation to an abortion clinic, including drivers of a taxi or ride-hailing companies.
 The act encourages private enforcement by authorizing successful plaintiffs to collect "statutory damages" of "not less than $10,000" for each post-heartbeat abortion that the defendant performed or facilitated, in addition to court costs and attorney's fees if a defendant is found liable.
 Plaintiffs who bring these enforcement lawsuits are not required to have any personal connection to the patient or abortion provider.

 Section 3 of the Act also insulates the state of Texas and its officials from being sued by preserving their sovereign immunity and forbidding them to enforce the statute in any way.

 The Act allows defendants to escape liability if they demonstrate that the relief sought by the plaintiff will impose an "undue burden" on women seeking abortions.
-But the Act also provides that this "undue burden" defense is unavailable if the Supreme Court overrules Roe v.
+But the Act also provides that this "undue burden" defense would become unavailable if the Supreme Court ever overruled Roe v.
 Wade or Planned Parenthood v.
-Casey, even if the abortion occurred while those decisions were in effect, and it establishes a four-year statute of limitations.
-This subjects abortion providers and their enablers to future liability for abortions performed in reliance on Roe and Casey if those decisions are later overruled, and it deterred them from providing abortions even while Roe and Casey remained on the books.
+Casey, even for an abortion that occurred while those decisions were still in effect.
+That is exactly what happened: once Dobbs overruled Roe and Casey in June 2022, this defense stopped being available, and it establishes a four-year statute of limitations.
+This subjects abortion providers and their enablers to liability for abortions performed while relying on Roe and Casey, even years earlier, and it deterred them from providing abortions even while those decisions were still on the books.

-Finally, section 3 allows civil-enforcement lawsuits to be filed in the plaintiff's home county, raising the prospect that anyone who violates or assists a violation of SB 8 could be forced to defend themselves in any one of Texas's 254 counties, including deep-red counties where judges and juries will likely be hostile to abortion.
+Finally, section 3 allows civil-enforcement lawsuits to be filed in the plaintiff's home county, raising the prospect that anyone who violates or assists a violation of SB 8 could be forced to defend themselves in any one of Texas's 254 counties, including deep-red counties where judges and juries would likely be hostile to abortion.